 Social media is a new risk driver which has fractured news distribution outlets and driven a new kind of “extreme politics”

 Artificial Intelligence is not only moving into our homes but in the workplace.
-Its ability to hoover up data and process patterns within that data, makes the Insurance industry particularly susceptible to AI.

 For many, Blockchain is another buzzword doing the rounds on business publications.
 Yet, what is Blockchain?

 Some 200 years later, the Luddites are rising once again.
 This time, they are back with a vengeance.